 Our recent environmental report examines the impact that industries, countries and companies are having on the planet.
 Using our ESG data, we discover the trend in corporate emissions and progress on recycling, supply chain risk and water efficiency.

-- A Refinitiv report uses our ESG database to understand what companies are doing to improve their impact on the environment.
+- A Refinitiv report uses our ESG database to understand what companies are doing about about corporate emissions to improve their impact on the environment.

 - The data shows more companies have committed to take their impact on the environment seriously, although that’s not backed up by specific targets.

 - A big rise in companies setting specific water efficiency targets suggests this is the next area of focus in efforts to ensure that companies are acting sustainably.

 Companies are a leading source of pollution, from energy production to solvent use.
 Refinitiv has compiled a report that analyzes what industries, countries and companies are doing to reduce their negative impact on the environment.

 Transition to low carbon economies

-The report found that 63 percent of companies within our ESG database, which covers 70 percent of the world’s market cap, have a policy to reduce emissions.
+The report found that 63 percent of companies within our ESG database, which covers 70 percent of the world’s market cap, have a policy to reduce corporate emissions.

 This is up 56 percent from five years previously, showing a solid trend of companies committing to take their impact on the environment more seriously.

-However, only 35 percent of companies have specific reduction targets around their emissions, meaning many are setting up policies without backing up their intentions.
+However, only 35 percent of companies have specific reduction targets around their corporate emissions, meaning many are setting up policies without backing up their intentions.

 Recycling to protect the planet